 Can I provide accommodations to a student who does not present an Accommodation Plan?

-If a student asks for an accommodation but does not present an Accommodation Plan from Disability Services verifying eligibility for accommodations, it is strongly recommended that you ask the student to contact the Disability Services.
+If a student asks for an accommodation but does not present an Accommodation Plan from Accessibility Services verifying eligibility for accommodations, it is strongly recommended that you ask the student to contact the Accessibility Services.
 If a student asks you for an accommodation, and that specific accommodation is not listed in an approved Accommodations Plan, you are not obligated to provide it.

 Do I have to provide accommodations listed on the Accommodation Plan if they do not fit with my philosophy or style?